-Gert Sibande showed a slight increase of HDI score from 0.51 in 2001 to 0.61 in 2011 (Table 13).
-The district's HDI score is greater than that of Mpumalanga at 0.53.
-It is less than Nkangala's HDI score (0.65) which is the highest among the three districts in the province.
-This implies that there is still a lot of work to be done in order to improve the lives of people in the district, improving literacy levels, income will assist. life expectancy can be increased by improving the level of health systems
+Gert Sibande showed a slight increase of HDI score from 0.51 in 2001 to 0.64 in 2014 (Table 13).
+It is ranked second following the 0.66 score of Nkangala which is the highest among the three districts in the province.
+This implies that there is still a lot of work to be done in order to improve the lives of people in the district, improving literacy levels, income levels and life expectancy will help.